CBEP-SoCB-Details/Wolfs_Neck_N_Deposition/Graphics/NTN_Aggregated_graphics.md

 That continues to identify a statistically significant decline in TN, even omitting the data that does not meet all data completeness criteria.
-The predicted slope is quite similar, and while the intercept looks different, the model predictiosn are nearly identical.
+The predicted slope is quite similar, and while the intercept looks different, the model predictions are nearly identical.

 ``` r
 newdat <- tibble(yr = 1998:2019)